 The institute was named after Christiaan Eijkman, a nobel-laureate, Dutch-born scientist whose works in beri-beri at this institute in late 19th century leads to the discovery of the first vitamin.

-Eijkman Institute is under the auspices of the Ministry of Research, Technology and Higher Education (RISTEKDIKTI), Indonesia.
-Visit Ristekdikti website at https://ristekdikti.go.id/
+Eijkman Institute is under the auspices of the Ministry of Research and Technology/National Agency for Research and Innovation (RISTEK-BRIN), Indonesia.
+Visit RISTEK-BRIN website at https://ristekbrin.go.id/